 This years Official MC’s of Oktoberfest are the Herbmeister & Tommy Kazoo

 In Munich “History”

-Hence “Theresienwiese” the large Oktoberfest Meadow where the Festival has been held ever since.
-Only with a few exceptions, such as wars, or when the royals wouldn't attend.
-Known for not wanting to party was their Grandson, Ludwig II, the builder of all the beautiful Bavarian Castles.
+Hence "Theresienwiese" is a large open meadow where the Oktoberfest Festival has been held ever since.
+Only for a few exceptions, such as wars or when the royals didn't attend.
+Known for not wanting to party, their Grandson, Ludwig II, was the builder of all the beautiful Bavarian Castles.

-A special elaborate festival took place on the 25th Wedding Anniversary (1835) which also included a horse race and an Opening Parade with an array of horse drawn wagons, beautifully decorated and filled with the gold liquid of all the local breweries.
+A unique, elaborate festival took place on the 25th Wedding Anniversary (1835), which included a horse race and an Opening Parade with an array of horse-drawn wagons, beautifully decorated and filled with the gold liquid of all the local breweries.

-The one day festival soon stretched to 16 days & for climatic reasons the original wedding date October 12th was moved to September.
-For these 16 days, dozens of huge Beer Tents, Carnival Rides and Booths rise up and dismantle come the first Sunday in October.
-In Munich Oktoberfest is then over for another year.
-It is remarkable that no one has claimed the meadow for high-risers, or such, but the City of Munich loves tradition and likes to host the whole world to the old and renowned Oktoberfest and that makes happy neighbors of us all.
+The one-day festival soon stretched to 16 days & for climatic reasons, the original wedding date of October 12th was moved to September.
+So for these 16 days, dozens of enormous Beer Tents, Carnival Rides, and Booths are built on the first Sunday in October.
+Remarkably, no one has claimed the meadow for high-risers.
+Munich loves tradition and likes to host the whole world to the old and renowned Oktoberfest, bringing people together from around the world.

-In 1920 not even the high inflationary price of a MASS Beer (measure of beer) (Quart) at $50.00 Marks kept the party goers away, although in 1921, when the price for a Mass was $21,000,000.00 million marks the town council did not let Oktoberfest take place.
+In 1920 not even the high inflationary price of a MASS Beer (a measure of beer) (Quart) at $50.00 Marks kept the party-goers away, although in 1921, when the price for a Mass was $21,000,000.00 million marks, the town council did not let Oktoberfest take place.

 In 1949 was the 1st Oktoberfest after WW 11.